Island Baseball League Rules and Regulations

 1.b All batters and runners must wear helmets with at least one ear flap facing the pitcher for both at bats and on base.
 There is no option to this rule.
 Full double-ear flap helmets are encouraged for at bats and are encouraged for the bases.
 Catchers must wear a helmet underneath their mask.

-1.c All league games MUST use official Rawlings Island Baseball League baseballs.
+1.c All league games MUST use official Island Baseball League baseballs.
 Only balls provided by the league will be permitted.

 1.d Only wood bats and wooden composite are allowed.